Israel unleashes attacks on Gaza as Hamas threatens hostages' lives

 "We have only started striking Hamas," he said.
 "What we will do to our enemies in the coming days will reverberate with them for generations."

-In audio released through Hamas Telegram channels and other mediums, Ezzedin al-Qassam Brigades said the group will execute a civilian hostage and will be compelled to release the sound and images of that execution.
+In audio released through Hamas channels on the Telegram messaging platform and other mediums, Ezzedin al-Qassam Brigades said the group will execute a civilian hostage each time Israel bombs a home without warning and would release the sound and images of that execution.

 "We hold, before the world, the Zionist enemy responsible for this decision.
 The ball is in their court from this moment," said the group's spokesman, who goes by the name Abu Obeida.